mp-designer/mp-designer.github.io/src/projects/96-QR-menu.md

 ## Job Stories
 Based on user interviews, I transformed core pain points into structured job stories, which guided the definition of essential product features and flows.

-_"When I'm setting up the dining experience,
-I want to offer both digital and physical menus, so my clients can choose what they’re more comfortable with and I don’t lose tech-averse customers."_

 _"When I update my menu frequently (e.g. new drinks or ingredients), I want a fast way to change it digitally,